 The issuing of parking permits is based on clear eligibility criteria, however the provision of a permit does not guarantee a parking space due to the limited capacity on campus.
 Even if you do have a permit, we suggest you build in sufficient time to park off campus when necessary.
 Details of alternative parking provision close to the University can be found on the link below.

-Please visit this page on our website to find out more about parking on-campus.
+Please visit this page on our travel webpage to find out more about parking on-campus.